pestahub/ros_gitlab_ci/README.md

 Description
 ---
-This repository contains helper scripts and instructions on how to use Continuous Integration (CI) with ROS projects hosted on a GitLab instance.
+This repository contains helper scripts and instructions on how to use Continuous Integration (CI) for ROS projects hosted on a GitLab instance.

 Supported ROS releases:
 - Indigo